timbru31/ColorMe/README.txt

 This plugin is released under the Creative Commons Attribution-NonCommercial-ShareAlike 3.0 Unported (CC BY-NC-SA 3.0) license.

 This plugin supports economy!
 Required is Vault, if you want to use economy!
+Additionally support for Spout to change the color of the player title.

 Standard config:

-# For help please refer to http://bit.ly/colormebukkit or http://bit.ly/colormebukkitdev
+# For help please refer to http://bit.ly/colormebukkit or http://bit.ly/bukkitdevcolorme
 costs: 5.00
 forceUpdate: false
+tabList: true

 Commands & Permissions (if no permissions system is detected, only OPs are able to use the commands!)
 Only bukkit's permissions system is supported!